 Any accusation of being involved in a sex crime can result in life-changing consequences.
 It has the potential to destroy your reputation and impact future opportunities.

 Penal Code 266h and 266i refer to distinct types of behavior.
-To give readers a better understanding of the pimping and pandering laws, our California criminal defense attorneys are providing an overview below.
+To give readers a better understanding of the pimping and pandering laws, our criminal defense attorneys are providing an overview below.

 Pimping – California Penal Code 266h